davewragg/davewragg.github.io/books/tales-of-the-plains.md

 _'Fast paced, hilarious and peppered with the sort of chaos I crave in a fantasy novel, The Hunters is also full of quiet emotional beats that keep you anchored to the characters and the story.
 You cannot help but have a great time reading this book.'_
 Jen Williams, author of THE POISON SONG, the COPPER CAT trilogy and TALONSISTER

+_'Filled with outrageous dark humor and razor-sharp prose - it's just so much fun.'_
+Sunyi Dean, Sunday Times Bestselling author of THE BOOK EATERS

 _"The Hunters is packed to the brim with madness and mayhem, humour and anarchy, mysticism and alchemy, but most of all it holds characters you will absolutely love, and those you will love to hate ...
 Everything I expected and so much more — achingly heartfelt, addictively fast-paced and hilariously chaotic.”_
 Nils, THE FANTASY HIVE